 Learn more on how AI is transforming CRM with smart predictions, intelligent recommendations, and timely automation.

-AI is beginning to make what was once considered impossible possible, such as driverless cars.
+Artificial intelligence is beginning to make what was once considered impossible possible, such as driverless cars.
 This is only a possibility because of accompanying technology, such as fast graphics processing units.
-As the accompanying technology advances, the applications for artificial intelligence software will also increase.
+With the impact of digital transformation, the applications for artificial intelligence software will also increase.